Codesota · Guides · Code generation models6 models · 4 benchmarks · March 2026

 Are you building an autonomous coding agent?

-Yes: Claude Opus 4 - best tool use and SWE-bench score
+Yes → Claude Opus 4 — best tool use and SWE-bench.
+No → Q3.

 Is latency critical (real-time autocomplete)?

-Do you need to analyze very large codebases (>500K tokens)?
+Do you need to analyse very large codebases (>500K tokens)?

 Should I use a code-specific model or a general-purpose LLM?

-For most tasks, general-purpose frontier models (Claude Opus 4, GPT-5, Gemini 2.5 Pro) outperform code-specific models.
-Code-specific models like Qwen2.5-Coder and Codestral excel at code completion/autocomplete and are much cheaper to self-host, but lack the reasoning depth for complex engineering tasks.
-Use code-specific models for IDE autocomplete and fine-tuning, frontier models for agent-driven development.
+For most tasks, general-purpose frontier models (Claude Opus 4, GPT-5, Gemini 2.5 Pro) outperform code-specific ones.
+Code-specific models like Qwen2.5-Coder and Codestral excel at completion/autocomplete and are much cheaper to self-host, but lack the reasoning depth for complex engineering.
+Use code-specific for IDE autocomplete and fine-tuning, frontier models for agent-driven development.

 How do I evaluate models on my specific codebase?

-Create a test suite of 20-50 representative tasks from your actual work: bug fixes, feature implementations, refactoring jobs.
-Run each task through your candidate models and have engineers blind-rate the outputs.
-This takes 1-2 days and gives you far more reliable signal than public benchmarks.
-Track acceptance rate, edit distance from accepted output, and time-to-usable-code.
+Create a test suite of 20–50 representative tasks: bug fixes, feature implementations, refactoring.
+Run each through your candidate models and have engineers blind-rate the outputs.
+One to two days of work, far more reliable signal than public benchmarks.
+Track acceptance rate, edit distance, and time-to-usable-code.

 Can I fine-tune these models for better performance on my code?

-Only open-source models (Qwen2.5-Coder, DeepSeek-V3) support fine-tuning.
-Qwen2.5-Coder-32B is the most practical choice - it runs on a single A100 and can be fine-tuned with LoRA using 4-bit quantization.
-Fine-tuning on 10-50K examples from your codebase typically improves task-specific performance by 10-30% while maintaining general capability.
+Only open-source models support fine-tuning.
+Qwen2.5-Coder-32B is the most practical — it runs on a single A100 and can be fine-tuned with LoRA at 4-bit.
+Fine-tuning on 10–50K examples typically improves task-specific performance by 10–30% while maintaining general capability.

 What about reasoning models like o3 and DeepSeek-R1?

-Reasoning models (o3, o4-mini, DeepSeek-R1) use chain-of-thought internally and excel at complex algorithmic problems.
-However, they are slower (10-60s per response) and more expensive.
+Reasoning models use chain-of-thought internally and excel at complex algorithmic problems.
+But they are slower (10–60s per response) and more expensive.
 For most coding tasks, standard models are faster and cheaper.
-Use reasoning models for competitive programming, complex debugging, and algorithmic design where thinking time directly improves accuracy.
+Use reasoning models for competitive programming, complex debugging, and algorithmic design.

 How reliable are these benchmark scores?

-Take all benchmarks with appropriate skepticism.
+Take them with appropriate skepticism.
 HumanEval and MBPP may be contaminated in training data.
-SWE-bench Verified is the most trustworthy (human-verified, real-world tasks) but scores depend on agent scaffolding, not just model capability.
+SWE-bench Verified is the most trustworthy — human-verified, real-world — but scores depend on agent scaffolding.
 LiveCodeBench is contamination-free by design.
-Always validate with your own evaluation before making a commitment.
+Always validate with your own evaluation before committing.

 Benchmark scores are collected from official model releases, published papers, and verified third-party evaluations.
 Where multiple scores exist, we use the most recent evaluation with standard settings (pass@1, temperature 0, no majority voting).
 SWE-bench Verified scores reflect the best known agent scaffolding for each model.

 Pricing is based on official API pricing pages as of March 2026.
-Per-request costs assume a typical coding task: ~2,000 input tokens (prompt + context) and ~1,000 output tokens (generated code).
-Self-hosted per-request costs assume amortized GPU compute at 60% utilization on cloud GPU instances.
+Per-request costs assume a typical coding task: ~2,000 input tokens and ~1,000 output tokens.
+Self-hosted per-request costs assume amortised GPU compute at 60% utilisation on cloud GPU instances.

 Model parameters, context windows, and release dates are sourced from official documentation.
 This guide is updated monthly.
 Last update: March 28, 2026.